kibook/s1kd-tools/s1kd-newdm/README.md

 -   and tech names derived from an assembly will be formatted as "Subsubsystem - Assembly".

 If both levels have the same title, then only one will be used.
+The "`includePrevSnsTitle`" 'defaults' file key can also be set to control this option.

 -p
 Prompts the user for any values left unspecified.